open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

 TTLEventGenerator plugin will be a "processor", meaning it implements the :code:`process()` method of the `GenericProcessor <https://github.com/open-ephys/plugin-GUI/blob/master/Source/Processors/GenericProcessor/GenericProcessor.h>`__ class.
 This method is called repeatedly during the GUI's acquisition loop, so each plugin has a chance to respond to incoming data (or, in this case, generate its own data).

-To specify that this is a processor plugin, uncomment and edit the following lines in :code:`OpenEphysLib.cpp`:
+To specify that this is a processor plugin, edit the following lines in :code:`OpenEphysLib.cpp`:

 .. code-block:: c++

-   // specifies that we are creating a Processor plugin info->type = PluginType::PLUGIN_TYPE_PROCESSOR;

-   // edit to change how the plugin's name is displayed in the GUI info->processor.name = "TTL Events";

-   // Select the type of processor info->processor.type = ProcessorType::FilterProcessor;
+   :caption: OpenEphysLib.cpp

+   extern "C" EXPORT void getLibInfo(Plugin::LibraryInfo* info) {
+      /* API version, defined by the GUI source.
+      Should not be changed to ensure it is always equal to the one used in the latest codebase.
+      The GUI refueses to load plugins with mismatched API versions */ info->apiVersion = PLUGIN_API_VER;
+      info->name = "TTL Event Generator"; // <---- UPDATE
+      info->libVersion = "0.1.0"; // <---- UPDATE
+      info->numPlugins = NUM_PLUGINS;
+   }

+   extern "C" EXPORT int getPluginInfo(int index, Plugin::PluginInfo* info) {
+      switch (index)
+      {
+         //one case per plugin.
+This example is for a processor which connects directly to the signal chain case 0:
+         //Type of plugin.
+See "Source/Processors/PluginManager/OpenEphysPlugin.h" for complete info about the different type structures info->type = Plugin::Type::PROCESSOR;

+         //Processor name
+         info->processor.name = "TTL Event Generator"; //Processor name shown in the GUI (UPDATE)

+         //Type of processor.
+Can be FILTER, SOURCE, SINK or UTILITY.
+Specifies where on the processor list will appear info->processor.type = Processor::Type::FILTER;

-   // Replace "ProcessorPluginSpace::ProcessorPlugin" with the class name of TTL Events plugin info->processor.creator = &(Plugin::createProcessor<TTLEventGenerator>);
+         //Class factory pointer.
+Replace "ProcessorPluginSpace::ProcessorPlugin" with the namespace and class name. info->processor.creator = &(Plugin::createProcessor<TTLEventGenerator>); // <---- UPDATE
+         break;
+      default:
+         return -1;
+         break;
+      }
+      return 0;
+   }

 |
 | Then, rename the :code:`ProcessorPlugin.cpp` & :code:`ProcessorPlugin.h` files to :code:`TTLEventGenerator.cpp` and :code:`TTLEventGenerator.h`, and find and replace the **ProcessorPlugin** class name with **TTLEventGenerator** in the .cpp and .h files.